p13tarunkk/p13tarunkk.github.io/_posts/2019-11-03-product-prioritization-empathy.md

 **Impact Value of features**
 <u>Step 3) Identify "Business / Opportunity Value" of features</u> :- Business /opportunity could be measured by projecting historical data of business metrics like revenue, profit and efficiency.
 The opportunity cost e.g. GMV loss per day can also indicate the sense of urgency.
-* Revenue impact  - overall increase in GMV, USD1000 GMV per day
+* Revenue impact  - Increase in GMV
 * Customer acquisition - rate of growth of new customers
 * Profit impact  - increase in profit margins
 * Operational efficiency - Manhours saved